qmk/qmk_firmware/keyboards/studiokestra/nue/readme.md

 * Hardware Supported: [studiokestra.ca/nue](https://studiokestra.ca/nue/)
 * Hardware Availability: Group-Buy (Q1 2021)

+## Bootload Sequence

+There are 3 ways to put the board in bootloader mode:

+- Hold the top-left key (typically `Esc`) while plugging in the USB cable, OR
+- While the PCB is plugged into the PC, press the physical `RESET` button on the back of the board, OR
+- With the default layout, toggle Layer 1 and press the `R` key.

+## Compiling Firmware

 Make example for this keyboard (after setting up your build environment):

     make studiokestra/nue:default